Chacaroon/AutoDependencies/README.md

 TODO: Will be described after publishing packages to NuGet

 ## Usage

-### ⚠️ The flow described below will be valid when the Generate Code with an Incremental Generator feature is implemented.
-For now, you can set up a [Playgroun](/docs/playground.md) to trigger code generation with console.

 First, create the service with some dependencies and public methods.
 Mark just created service with `[Service]` attribute, so source generator will process it.